KevinCabusora/ECE281_Lab3-1/README.md

 * Change Inputs (7 Floors):

 A Functionality
-* Moving Lights:
+* Moving Lights: Not Demoed
-* Multiple Elevators:
+* Multiple Elevators: Not Demoed

 Documentation